lmhagar/SSSD/README.md

                                   criterion is satisfied for various sample sizes (Figure 2)

 Group 4: code to implement our methods with several extensions in Section E of supplement
-- 07-two-stage-process-poni: code to implement our two stage procedure for sample size determination with the gamma tail probability example and equivalence tests facilitated via the probability of noninferiority with respect to group 2 (Section E.2)
+- 07-two-stage-process-poni: code to implement our two-stage procedure for sample size determination with the gamma tail probability example and equivalence tests facilitated via the probability of noninferiority with respect to group 2 (Section E.2)
-- 08-two-stage-process-imbalanced: code to implement our two stage procedure for sample size determination with the gamma tail probability example and equivalence tests facilitated via the probability of agreement with imbalanced sample sizes (Section E.3)
+- 08-two-stage-process-imbalanced: code to implement our two-stage procedure for sample size determination with the gamma tail probability example and equivalence tests facilitated via the probability of agreement with imbalanced sample sizes (Section E.3)